+Reference source not found. for instructions on using this keyword. l.
 Table 5.2 - IBIS Component and Pin Information

 Note that for some components the required keywords [Component], [Manufacturer], [Package] and [Pin] are all that are needed to build the model.
 The [Pin] keyword is where the pins of the component are defined, and each of the buffer models created are mapped to specific pins.
-As described in the specification, there must be a buffer model (as called out by the [Model] keyword) for each pin that is not a power, ground or no-connect.
+As described in the specification, there must be a buffer model (as called out by the [Model] keyword) for each pin which is not a power, ground or no-connect.

 R_pkg, L_pkg and C_pkg are the overall (min and max) values of the package's resistance, inductance and capacitance.
-The numerically largest values of R, L and C are listed as the "max" values, while the numerically smallest values of R, L and C are listed as the "min" values.
+The numerically largest values of R, L and C are listed as the "max" values, while the numerically smallest values of R, L and C are listed as the "max" values.